VIVATOP

 Point Cloud Streaming

-The RGB-D data of the depth cameras mounted in the operation room has to be streamed to the external experts in real-time, therefore, fast data processing and minimizing latencys are key requirements.
-To accomodate those, we developed a streaming solution based on our library called DynCam.
+The RGB-D data of the depth cameras that are set up in the operation room has to be streamed to the external experts in real-time, therefore, fast data processing and minimal latencies are key requirements.
+To accommodate those, we developed a modular multi-camera streaming solution based on our library called DynCam.
 More information about it can be read on its page DynCam.
 Additionally, efficient compression is needed to keep the required bandwidth low.
-To achieve best results, we compress the individual color- and depth images and developed novel, more effective, lossless depth compression algorithms.
+To achieve the best results, we compress the individual color- and depth images and developed novel, more effective, lossless depth compression algorithms.

-Other current tasks we address with our pipeline, are denoising, filtering and merging of the data and lastly computation of the resulting Point Cloud.
+Other important tasks we address with our pipeline, are denoising, filtering, and merging of the data as well as the eventual computation of the point cloud.

 Medical Volume Rendering

-The visualization of volumetric medical data like CT scans is another important topic we are working on.
-3D graphics engines, which we use for the VR enviroment, usually don't directly provide appropriate solutions.
-As part of a master thesis, a direct volume renderer for CT data was developed and integrated in the Unreal Engine 4 which allows high-quality real-time visualization in VR.
+The 3D visualization of volumetric medical data like CT scans is another important topic we are working on.
+3D game engines, which we use for the VR environment, usually don't directly provide appropriate solutions.
+As part of a master thesis, a direct volume renderer for CT data was developed and integrated into the Unreal Engine 4 which allows high-quality real-time visualization in VR.
 For more information about it, we refer to the related page Ray-Marching-Based Volume Rendering of Computed Tomography Data in a Game Engine.

 Publications